Compliance

 Criminal law

-Violating EU sanctions is a criminal offense in Germany under § 18 AWG (Foreign Trade Act).
-Penalty: imprisonment from 3 months to 5 years, and up to 15 years in serious cases.
+A violation of EU sanctions is a criminal offense in Germany under § 18 AWG (Foreign Trade and Payments Act).
+Penalty: imprisonment from 3 months to 5 years, and in severe cases up to 15 years.

 Supervisory law